Naval Base Guam: History

+Naval Base Guam was founded on August 7, 1899 after the capture of Guam and the Treaty of Paris in 1898.

 On July 21, 1944, also known as Liberation Day, American forces declared the island secure from the Japanese Army.
 The construction was started by the Navy's Lion Six.
 Seabees from the 5th Naval Construction Brigade built the base on the site of the destroyed US Marine Corps barracks in Sumay, Apra Harbor.

 The Navy code named the type of base the Seabees built for its size and purpose, i.e. Oak, Acorn, Lion and Cub.
 A Lion was a main base for the fleet.
 Naval base Guam was the first named Naval Operating Base and later nicknamed The Pacific Supermarket.
 In recent years, expansion of the base has been opposed by many locals in Guam.